-When configuring an app data stream, you'll be guided through data stream config and will then be directed to add the Firebase SDK.
+When establishing an app data stream, you'll be guided through data stream configuration before being instructed to install the Firebase SDK.

-Keep in mind the Universal Analytics property isn't going away anytime soon, although connecting a data stream and learning how to use the tool will put you ahead of the competition when it comes to analytics.
+Keep in mind the Universal Analytics property isn't going away until next year, although connecting a data stream and learning how to use the tool will put you ahead of the competition when it comes to analytics.